NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 ### Ship
 The Ship class simulates the behaviour of an individual ship and adheres to the `IShip` interface, which necessitates that the ship class provides a `forward(dt) -> np.ndarray` function that allows simple simulation of the vessel.

 It can be configured to use different combinations of collision avoidance algorithms, guidance systems, controllers, estimators, sensors, and models.
 The key element here is that each subsystem provides a standard inferface, which any external module using the subsystem must adhere to.
-See the source code for more information on how
+See the source code for more information on how this is done.

 The `Ship` object must be initialized with the following parameters